 Car accidents happen.
 What do you say when the officer arrives at the scene?
 Do you even say anything at all?
 It all depends on your personal situation and the facts of the case.

-There are a wide range of car accidents.
-Some have little or no damages, like when a car taps the bumper of another at a stop light.
+There is a wide range of car accidents.
+Some have little or no damages, like when a car taps the bumper of another at a stoplight.
 Others involve major damage to all cars involved, sometimes including serious injuries or deaths of drivers, passengers, or even pedestrians.

 Regardless of how big or small the accident may be, one thing that all accidents have in common is that the police are almost always called to the scene, either by someone involved in the accident or by a witness.
 It could be because someone’s hurt or because most people know that a police report is critical when it comes to insurance and figuring out who is liable for the damages.